wnasaindika/EntainNextToGo/README.md

      -  Retrofit version 2.9.0
      -  Coil for image cahcing
      -  Terbine for flow testing
      -  Matirial 3 for UI design
-     -  ...etc

 ## Steps to run the app

      - Git pull or download source code
      - Sync All libaries
      - Press Run (select real device/emulator)
-     - Press filters for sorting
-     - Pull down for fresh data
-     - If errors Restrat WiFi on device

 ## What areas of the app did you focus on?
+  ### design for requirements

-  ### areas of focuse
+  ### areas of focus
-  - clean code
+  - clean architecture
-  - single data source
-  - high cohesion and less coupling in in compose
+  - app theming
+  - MVVM architecture
+  - reduce network request with caching
   - SOLID principle
   - scalability
-  - maintainibility
+  - maintainability

-## What was the reason for your focus?
-What problems were you trying to solve?

 ### problems trying to solve

-   - fetching data from network with retrofit
+   - fetching data from network with retrofit and providing single data source
-   - timer on list
+   - timer on the racing list
+   - limit network request when race event expired
-   - limit 5 items in list
+   - list refreshed
-   - filter's with combinations
+   - limit race event with filters
-   - minimum requrment for the given time
+   - full fill the given requirements

 ## How long did you spend on this project?
-- 5 -6 hrs finshing the task (UI and Architecture)
+ - 5 - 6 hrs finshing the task (UI and Architecture)

-## Did you make any trade-offs for this project?
-What would you have done differently with more time?
+ - 2 - 3 hrs for bug fixing/optimization and doucmentation

-## What do you think is the weakest part of your project?
+## The weakest part of your project

-The program is optimized for API levels 26 and higher.
-Setting up Compse Kotlin with Java 17 can be difficult for beginners; therefore, raising the minimum supported development kit to 26 will simplify the application's configuration.

-## Did you copy any code or dependencies?
-Please make sure to attribute them here!
+ - minimum size for any race is 5, if the remote api return less then 5 items apps will throw an error (this avoid race condition if the server return less than 5 element for any count)

+## dependencies list

- - Matirial 3 Design Guideline
+ - Matirial 3 Design with Jetpack Compse
- - Animations from previous projet
- - I always use this skulton for all my projects for dependencies
+ - Android dependencies and project listed below

 ```
     val composeBom = platform("androidx.compose:compose-bom:2023.09.02")